 Graduate Fellow Leah is from Williamsport, Pennsylvania and graduated from the University of Rochester in 2018 with a B.S. in Brain and Cognitive Sciences and a B.A. in Public Health.
 Before moving to St. Louis, Graduate Fellow Leah served as a Peace Corps volunteer in Botswana, co-teaching middle school guidance and counseling classes.
 She is currently pursuing her Masters in Social Work and Masters in Public Health at the Brown School.
 Her passions include youth development, health equity, and data-driven storytelling and strategies.
 In her free time, Graduate Fellow Leah enjoys running, cooking potatoes, making new playlists on Spotify, and taking photos of friends!
 She is excited to welcome and work alongside this year’s cohort of scholars in the Citizenship and Freedom: From Plato to Maya course.

-Graduate Fellow Juan is currently a second year Ph.D. student in the Department of Romance Languages and Literatures at WU.
+Graduate Fellow Juan is currently a Ph.D. candidate in the Department of Romance Languages and Literatures at WU.
 He is in the Hispanic Studies section currently specializing on Colonial Literature and Cultural Studies in the Iberian Atlantic World.
 He received a M.A. in Hispanic Literature from the University of New Mexico, where he became passionate about teaching Spanish language and Hispanic cultures classes as a college instructor.
 He always strives to know his students and inspire them to engage in rich discussions, both as language learners and as residents of a globalized world.
-Graduate Fellow Juan is very excited about working as a WashU College Prep Program Graduate Fellow for the second year because he really loves to see students grow, both personally and professionally/academically.
+Graduate Fellow Juan is very excited about working as a WashU College Prep Program Graduate Fellow because he really loves to see students grow, both personally and professionally/academically.
 Besides working with the College Prep Program during the summer, Graduate Fellow Juan will be studying for his Ph.D. comprehensive exams while he takes the Mellon Dissertation Seminar about the “History of Ideas.”

 Undergraduate Program Assistants create opportunities for scholars to learn about themselves and are responsible for facilitating the general safety and well-being of the College Prep community by attending classes, sessions, meals, and off-campus events with students.
 Read more…